awslabs/voice-powered-analytics/README-Athena.md

 **Bonus: What other interesting SQL insights can you create in Athena?**

-**Tweet @chadneal and @ahwestrich** with link to additional query insights that you captured from this data.
+**Tweet @chadneal and @WestrichAdam** with link to additional query insights that you captured from this data.
 It may be added below to our ***Voice Powered Analytics** Additional Queries Attendee Submissions*

 <details>
 <summary><strong>OPTIONAL - Try out a few additional queries (and Attendee Submissions).</strong></summary><p>